Submission guide

 1. Obtain the configuration file

 The sda-cli tool requires a configuration file with the relevant settings.
-You can get the configuration file by logging in to our service.
+You can get the configuration file by logging in to our service (In case it’s a test, please use our staging login service).

 2. Upload the files